arai5563/arai5563/README.md

 ### A passionate individual who loves building Web application, a developer and a photographer by passion an engineer by profession and a traveller by interest.

 A Chemical engineer and Full-Stack Web Developer with ability to learn and collaborate in rapidly changing environments and compositions.
 Worked through 1000+ hours of bootcamp structure, learning HTML, CSS, JavaScript, Node.Js, React.Js.
 When I'm working on a project I always like to find the best technologies to use and learn how to apply them.
-I'm currently Learning Full-Stack Web Development at Masai School.
+I'm currently working as a frontend developer in Intuz Solution.

 <img align= "right" alt= "coding" width ="400" src = "https://i.pinimg.com/originals/50/83/e0/5083e0a2a7dcaae07c142e8b87036a27.gif">